Do you have a Disaster Recovery Plan for your IT Systems?

 Here we summarise our 5 Disaster Recovery Tips for your Plan:

-1. Obtain Top Management Commitment and Support
+- Obtain Top Management Commitment and Support

-to ensure that adequate personnel, time and financial resources are allocated to this project.
+to ensure that adequate personnel, time and financial resources are allocated to this project. - Draw up a Plan with a Risk Assessment

 showing the business impact analysis of the potential consequences from the loss of information and services.
-It should detail what is expected from the employees or third party contractors in the disaster recovery program to help the company recover it’s information systems and business operations as quickly and effectively as possible.
+It should detail what is expected from the employees or third party contractors in the disaster recovery program to help the company recover it’s information systems and business operations as quickly and effectively as possible. - Implement a Data Backup system that will cater for all your IT systems and data.

-and Tape Backups are no longer a viable backup– they are history!!!
+Tapes and Tape Backups are no longer a viable backup– they are history!!!

 Over the years, as data has grown, storage needs have exploded.
 Data can be stored on multiple servers, workstations, laptops, virtual machines and also somewhere in the cloud – all in different locations.
 Due to advances in technology, we now have disk imaging and bare-metal restore, which means you can restore your backed up data to other hardware in a seamless fashion.

-Our recommendation is to install the Acronis Backup & Recovery System
+Our recommendation is to install the Acronis Backup & Recovery System - Test the Backup and Restore/Recovery procedures

 and provide Training.
 Testing the plan identifies planning gaps, whereas training prepares recovery personnel for plan activation.
-Plan for periodic mock drills and for periodic updates to ensure that new systems, new servers, new workstations and programs are backed up.
+Plan for periodic mock drills and for periodic updates to ensure that new systems, new servers, new workstations and programs are backed up. - Document the Backup and Restore Procedures

 Document, document, document!
 Make sure that the whole recovery process to get you up and running again is documented, and that it includes the locations of system recovery and other critical discs.
 Make sure that key staff are familiar with these procedures.

-Why is Acronis is the Obvious Choice In summary it provides:
+Why is Acronis is the Obvious Choice?
+In summary it provides:

-• Fast and reliable recovery of live machines in just minutes or even seconds
+- Fast and reliable recovery of live machines in just minutes or even seconds

-• Disaster Recovery and Data Protection now in one solution
+- Disaster Recovery and Data Protection now in one solution

-• One complete solution for all types of environments, platforms and media
+- One complete solution for all types of environments, platforms and media

-• A smooth transition from physical to virtual to cloud environments
+- A smooth transition from physical to virtual to cloud environments

-• Reduplication to free up storage space and enhance productivity
+- Reduplication to free up storage space and enhance productivity

-• Enterprise-class features made accessible to organisations without dedicated IT resources
+- Enterprise-class features made accessible to organisations without dedicated IT resources

-• A flexible range of product support offerings protecting your software investment
+- A flexible range of product support offerings protecting your software investment

 If you would like to discuss a Disaster Recovery Plan for your IT Systems or if you would like a free site survey, please contact me on 01-2166 970 or email me at sales@gdk.ie